tedunderwood/DataMunging/readme.md

 For that kind of nightmare, see some Java code I wrote elsewhere [https://github.com/tedunderwood/metadatapredictor/tree/master/src](https://github.com/tedunderwood/metadatapredictor/tree/master/src).
 But it requires a lot of ad-hoc tuning; once again, probably most useful as a reminder of the problems you will encounter, rather than a portable "tool."

+### new_normalizers

+These days I don't actually use the OCR normalizer documented below.
+I use some slightly streamlined scripts in this folder.
+I haven't had time to fully document them, but they're shared here in case they're useful.

 ### /OCRnormalizer 0.1
 OCRnormalizer corrects and normalizes OCR versions of English books published after 1700.
 It addresses the notorious "long S" problem, rejoins words broken across a linebreak, standarizes word division, and normalizes spelling to modern British practice.